-We do not hold derivatives for trading purposes or use derivatives with complex features.
+While we continue to be exposed to foreign currency exchange rates, we do not hold derivatives for trading purposes or use derivatives with complex features.
 When we believe it is prudent, we may enter into forward foreign exchange contracts to hedge the impact of foreign currency fluctuations.
 As of June 30, 2023, we did not have any outstanding foreign currency forward contracts.